 What You Need to Know About Healthcare Reform

-- You need to have health coverage or pay a penalty (in most cases) starting in 2014.
+- You need to have health coverage or pay a penalty (in most cases).

 - You may qualify for tax credits to help pay for your coverage.

 - You can get coverage even if you have health problems.